Theories

 Science is not everything!

 The approach to truth that this chapter puts forward may look rather scientific.
 It is based on theories, evidence, and testability.
 Indeed, this chapter’s notion of truth is just an extension of the scientific principle itself.
 And yet, as the reader might object, science is not everything.This book does not claim that everybody should have to follow the proposed way of thinking, let alone that it is the only one.
 It does claim, however, that most people consider trustworthy those theories which have made true predictions in the past.
 And that most people mistrust theories that have made no predictions or false predictions in the past.
-To see this, consider an example: in a casino, someone tells you that he can predict the outcome of the roulette.
+To see this, consider an example: In a casino, someone tells you that he can predict the outcome of the roulette.
 You trust him and bet the money as he says.
 It does not work.
 You try again.
 Again, it does not work.
 You have already lost a substantial amount of money.
 Would you trust his predictions again?
 Probably not.
 This guy was just wrong.
-But by not trusting him, you act “scientific”: you decided to reject a theory based on false predictions.
+But by not trusting him, you act “scientific”: You decided to reject a theory based on false predictions.

 The bottom line is that for the most part we all operate according to this principle whenever it comes to trusting people or theories.
 It is true that we are vulnerable to bias and error.
 However, clearly not all of us are vulnerable all the time — otherwise we would not even be able to say that we are vulnerable to bias and error.